harbarex/tiktok-virality-prediction/README.md

-# tiktok-virality-prediction
+# Predicting the virality of TikTok videos
-CIS-519 Final Project: Group 31
+This project is being worked on as a requirement for the CIS-519 Final Project by Group 31.